ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/add_project_uploads_page.md

 	quarter,BTCA-SG,LIRI-JP,ORCA-IN,GACA-CN

 We also have to go in and put Beijing in the header of up_data_archive.csv and ave_data_archive.csv.
-Be sure to put it right beofre TCGA-US because order matters in this file.
+Be sure to put it right before TCGA-US because order matters in this file.

 	quarter,Heidelberg,Cambridge,Toronto,Barcelona,Singapore,Tokyo,Hinxton,Seoul,Kalyani,Brisbane,Beijing,TCGA-US

 The last file we have to change is location.json .
 We just have to add this one line to the json file:

 	{"name": "Beijing", "latitude": 39.9139, "longitude": 116.3917, "radius": 15, "fillKey": "blue","project": "GACA-CN"},